TomTGS/sagethumbs/trunk/readme.txt

   * Download and install PoEdit: http://www.poedit.net/download.php
   * Copy "SageThumbs.dll.pot" file (can be found in SageThumbs installation folder) under new name "SageThumbs.dll.XX.po" near original files i.e. near "32\SageThumbs.dll" and "64\SageThumbs.dll".
-Where "XX" is 2-digit hexadecimal code of language, see: http://msdn.microsoft.com/en-us/library/windows/desktop/dd318693.aspx For example Russian has code 0x19 so its a "SageThumbs.dll.19.po".
+Where "XX" is 2-digit (or 4-digit) hexadecimal code of language, see: http://msdn.microsoft.com/en-us/library/windows/desktop/dd318693.aspx For example Russian has code 0x19 so it's a "SageThumbs.dll.19.po".
   * Open new file in PoEdit, translate and save as UTF-8 (its by default)
   * Open SageThumbs options and select new language in it
   * E-mail file to me: raspopov@cherubicsoft.com